Model of models -- Part 1: Introduction

 \section{Introduction}

 Our consistent goal is to construct a basic realistic model for \textit{AGI} (Artificial General Intelligence).
+First we illustrate how AGI is perceived by us.
+It is this data processing tool, without any awareness or consciousness.
+In addition, it thinks, perceives and acts as human.
+It also have different channels for input and output, again as human.
+All for the purpose to make an agent that understand humans and humans understand it.
 To accomplish that, there exist many ways to approach the \textit{AGI} problem, e.g. via emulation.
 Although, a human brain emulation (copying the brain into digital form) is a good idea, there are some deficiencies to this approach: \begin{enumerate} \item the brain is a very complex organ, especially when it is accessed at its mature state. \item there is no direct access to the human experience (consciousness) with correlation to the brain activity (or neural processing).
 It is mostly performed in a very indirect process, like questioning a human participator.
 Also it is done in a very coarse resolution of the brain (large clusters of neurons). \item it is difficult to model the brain, since it works throughout the whole network.
 Hence, simple models cannot be extracted out of it by local isolation.
 See more in \url{https://medium.com/nontrivial/neuro-nonsense-2acc209d42c3} \end{enumerate}

 Hence, here the \textit{AGI} problem is tackled from a human design direction instead, though neuroscience can act as a source for ideas and inspiration \citep{zhao2023brain}.
 This design is a gradual process with many versions along the way.
 Therefore, this paper presents \textit{MOM} (Model Of Models), the next version of \textit{AKREM} (Associative Knowledge Representation).
 See its short version \citep{10.1007/978-3-031-19907-3_6} or its full version \citep{EasyChair:7921}.
+This paper is actually the full version of a preliminary short paper \citep{komarovsky2023purposeful}.

 \textit{AKREM} is a mature-state knowledge representation model, based mainly on the assumption that communication is about encoding the sender's will into a sequence of words (a message), and then decoding it by the recipient.
 The model proposes a representation of any message, in a hierarchical form based on grouping, by generating some essence in a given level, from details in the lower level.
 The lowest level details are founded upon some DNN (Deep Neural Network), generating the basic concepts and actions (from which the details are made of) from unstructured input.